-‘’Women have been the backbones of families and leadership and I am honored to be in the position and in this journey that God has given us.’’ said Smith.
+“Women have been the backbones of families and leadership and I am honored to be in the position and in this journey that God has given us.’’ said Smith.

-The team fell to Oregon, 281.565 to 256.605, falling to 0-3 for the season.
+The Bears traveled to University of Oregon and took on NCATA’s No.4 team.
+Morgan lost to Oregon 281.565 to 256.605.
 However, it wasn’t the score that caught the country’s attention.

 Many members on the team are surprised about the attention that they’re getting.
 But others on the team believe that it’s their moment now.